 Step 5

-Place the slaw ingredients into a large bowl and pour the dressing over it.
+Place the slaw ingredients into a large mixing bowl and pour the dressing over it.

 Step 6